Resources to Support Early Childhood Mental Health

 California Health & Human Services Agency (CalHHS)

-CalHHS provides resources to help parents, teachers, and other caregivers recognize and support children’s mental health.
+CalHHS provides resources to help parents, teachers, and other caregivers recognize and support children’s mental health and well-being.
 Explore these resources:

 The California Healthy Minds, Thriving Kids Project